-- 1 song of the student's choice performed for the jury - Voice Faculty will then request 1 (or more) songs - Language Requirements at the discretion of the teacher - Semester 4: VOIC 1201X for 2 credit hours (Proficiency Semester)
+- 1 song of the student's choice performed for the jury - Voice Faculty will then request 1 (or more) songs - Language Requirements at the discretion of the teacher

-Minimum of 6 songs (suggested 14 minutes) memorized and prepared for the jury
+Semester 4: VOIC 1201X for 2 credit hours (Proficiency Semester\) Minimum of 5 songs memorized and prepared for the jury

-- Four (4) languages must be represented (English, Italian, German, French) in diverse musical styles and periods. - One song must be independently prepared (with instructor approval).
+- Four (4) languages must be represented (English, Italian, German, French) in diverse musical styles and periods. - One song must be independently prepared (with instructor approval). - ALL FIVE SONGS WILL BE SUNG IN THE ORDER OF THE STUDENT'S CHOOSING.
+IN ADDITION, PROGRAM NOTES AND TRANSLATIONS FOR EACH SELECTION (in performance order) MUST BE PRESENTED TO THEFACULTY.

-No one is allowed to attempt the proficiency jury with deficient repertoire.
+\No one is allowed to attempt the proficiency jury with deficient repertoire.
 It is strongly recommended that the student complete the entire diction series prior to taking the vocal proficiency.
 (Music Therapy students are exempt from the diction requirement.)